Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 Qualified 529 Plan Expenses

-Prepaid tuition plans, including the Private College 529 Plan, cannot be used to pay for room and board.
-Families using a prepaid tuition plan may consider opening a 529 college savings plan to save for room and board, books and supplies and other non-tuition costs not covered by prepaid tuition plans.
+You cannot use Prepaid tuition plans, including the Private College 529 Plan, to pay for room and board.
+This is because these plans typically cover only tuition and mandatory fees.
+Families using a prepaid tuition plan may consider opening a 529 college savings plan to save for room and board, books and supplies, and other non-tuition costs not covered by prepaid tuition plans.

 Paying for Room and Board With a 529 plan

-If the student is living on-campus, their qualified room and board costs will be equal to the actual invoice amount they are charged for housing owned or operated by the college.
+If the student lives on campus, their qualified room and board costs will equal the actual invoice amount they are charged for housing owned or operated by the college.
 This typically includes housing costs and a meal plan.

 Criteria for Expenses to Qualify as Room and Board